 Please routinely check UB Learns for updates and other important information during the semester.
 Otherwise, I am glad to answer your questions, discuss your work, or respond to your concerns.
-Please feel free to visit me at my remote office on Zoom or get in touch via email.
+Please feel free to visit me at my office on campus (in Park Hall 118), reach me on Zoom, or get in touch via email (degray@buffalo.edu).